ket.base¶

 A list of dictionaries containing quantum instructions extracted from the process.

-- get_isa_instructions() list[dict[str, Any]] | None ¶
+- get_mapped_instructions() list[dict] | None ¶

-Retrieve transpiled quantum instructions from the quantum process.
+Retrieve quantum instructions after the circuit mapping.

 - Returns: